 Mr Stewart has nearly 30 years’ experience in the State’s public sector across a number of Government agencies, including holding executive positions in the Department for Child Protection and Family Support, the Department of the Premier and Cabinet and the Department of Corrective Services.

-Mr Cullen has a Bachelor of Arts (Hons) in Community Justice and is responsible for standards of staff professional conduct and integrity, management of allegations of misconduct by staff, internal audit and assurance, risk management, criminal history screening and legal services.
+Craig Ward joined us in 2021 and is responsible for standards of staff professional conduct and integrity, management of staff misconduct allegations, audit, risk management, criminal history screening and legal services.

 Philippa Beamish Burton

 Executive Director, Finance and Commercial Services

 Philippa Beamish Burton joined the Department in late 2017 as the Director Financial Planning and Resourcing.
 With over 15 years' experience in the Western Australian public sector, she has held senior positions at the Department for Child Protection and Family Support and Department of Communities.